tjd1234/cmpt120fall2024/lectures/lecture31/lecture31notes.md

 Each leaf of the fern is made of smaller copies of the fern, again and again until it gets so small you can't see it.
-This looks impressively similar to real ferns, and so it seems that recursion is a process that nature itself sometimes follows.
+This looks impressively similar to real ferns, an observation which has lead many people to speculate that nature often uses recursive processes.

 Learning recursion in programming can be tricky, so we introduce it step-by-step in a practical way.